chris-bowman/Azure-Cost-Reporting/README.md

 Most of the tables in the Power BI connector are included, although to reduce data size, some large text columns have been excluded (these can be seen in the Power Query Editor).
 Two static tables have been added for VM size and Managed Disk capacity (future scope to move these to API calls to auto-refresh).

-In order to introduce support for MCA customers, some columns have been renamed to match EA tables as the datamodel is different between EA and MCA.
+In order to introduce support for MCA customers, some columns have been renamed to match EA tables as the data model is different between EA and MCA.

+> **Note: In the table Subscriptions, there is a grouping column "SubscriptionGroup".
+You can modify these groups to group related subscriptions together and report based on this.**

 ![Report DataModel showing data tables and their relationships](Power%20BI%20Report/images/DataModel.png)